 The grocer partnered with Forage Technology Corp., a USDA-approved third-party payment processor, to enable the service.

-The rollout addresses accessibility challenges for customers in food deserts, seniors, people with disabilities, and households without reliable transportation.
-Save A Lot operates approximately 700 stores in 30 states, positioning the EBT integration to reach millions of SNAP recipients.
+Save A Lot operates about 700 stores in 30 states.
+The rollout addresses accessibility challenges for customers in food deserts, seniors, people with disabilities and households without reliable transportation.

 “As a hometown grocer, we serve many communities where full-service grocery options are limited,” said Mark Kotcher, SVP of sales at Save A Lot.